 Many common medical conditions can make people feel tired—sometimes as a result of disrupting sleep directly, sometimes by depleting energy in other ways.
 See your doctor if you are experiencing symptoms of the following.
 Generally, fatigue improves with treatment and management of these conditions.

+- Diabetes.
 Type 2 diabetes affects how the body handles blood sugar and responds to insulin.
 Insulin is a pancreatic hormone that helps move sugar out of the bloodstream and into cells for energy.
-With type 2 diabetes, the body either doesn’t produce enough insulin or becomes resistant to it, explains Dr. Jacqueline Jonklaas, MD, PhD, a professor of medicine in Georgetown University’s endocrinology division.
+With type 2 diabetes, the body either doesn’t produce enough insulin or becomes resistant to it, explains Dr. Jacqueline Jonklaas, MD, PhD.
 If too much sugar remains in the bloodstream, the body’s energy needs can’t be met.
 Fatigue is a common symptom of type 2 diabetes, along with frequent urination, unusual thirst, and vision changes.
 Type 2 diabetes can develop over years and often starts with prediabetes.

 Doctors can diagnose prediabetes and diabetes with blood screenings, Dr. Jonklaas explains.
 Lifestyle changes—such as stepping up your activity level and eating a nutritious diet focused on whole foods—can go a long way toward managing these conditions.
 Medications may be helpful, as well.
 With treatment, Dr. Jonklaas notes, “energy levels would be expected to improve.”